-To better understand current dynamics which may lead to Sargassum beaching in Guadeloupe, we analyzed the 30-day current sequences before beaching.
-The 30 days duration corresponds to the empirical transport time of a passive particle moving from the

-- 190 main entrance location of Sargassum rafts in the Lesser Antilles area (i.e. in LA3 zone, 8° N; -55° E) to Guadeloupe (i.e. LA2 zone).
-Based on the mean current magnitude of 0.2 m s-1 (average value over the LA zone, in HYCOM and in Mercator data) and the distance of 500 km between the main entrance location and the Guadeloupe coasts, 29 days are obtained for the transport.
-For simplicity, the duration of 30 days was selected instead of 29 days.
+To better understand current dynamics which may lead to Sargassum beaching in Guadeloupe, we analyzed the 30 d current sequences before beaching.
+The 30 d duration corresponds to the empirical transport time of a passive particle moving from the main entrance location of Sargassum rafts in the Lesser Antilles area (i.e., in LA3 zone; 8° N, -55° E) to Guadeloupe (i.e. LA2 zone).
+Based on the mean current magnitude of $0.2 \,\mathrm{m \, s^{-1}}$ (average value over the LA zone in HYCOM and in Mercator data) and the distance of 500 km between the main entrance location and the Guadeloupe coasts, 29 d are obtained for the transport.
+For simplicity, the duration of 30 d was selected instead of 29 d.
 While 110 observed beaching days were registered between January 2019 and December 2020, only 107 sequences were studied here.
-This is explained by the fact that beaching days registered - 195 in January 2019 were removed to avoid the sequences missing data of the December 2018 period.
+This is explained by the fact that beaching days registered in January 2019 were removed to avoid the sequences missing data in the December 2018 period.
 These 107 beaching sequences were examined with HYCOM fields.
-Dissimilarities between these sequences were calculated before dividing the sequences dataset into several groups using a hierarchical classification (Larmarange et al., 2015).
-The Longest Common Subsequence (LCS) method was used to compute the distances between the sequences (Elzinga and Struder, 2015; Studer and Ritschard, 2016).
+Dissimilarities between these sequences were calculated before dividing the sequence dataset into several groups using a hierarchical classification (Larmarange et al., 2015).
+The longest common subsequence (LCS) method was used to compute the distances between the sequences (Elzinga and Struder, 2015; Studer and Ritschard, 2016).
 A dendrogram was calculated using Ward's algorithm (Ward, 1963).
-The highest relative inertia loss criterion allowed to determine the optimal

-200 number of partitions (TraMiner package (Gabadinho et al., 2011)).
-The stages of this clustering process were summarized in Fig. 4.
+The highest relative inertia loss criterion allowed determining the optimal number of partitions (TraMiner package; Gabadinho et al., 2011).
+The stages of this clustering process are summarized in Fig. 4.